 With the Certificate III in Early Childhood Education and care, We’re developing the next generation of childcare professionals with the right set of skills for the 21st Century.
 With a nationally accredited course required for a rewarding career working with children.

-The Certificate III in Early Childhood Education and Care (CHC30113) provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
-Start a rewarding career in the booming child care industry as a qualified early childhood educator.
+The CHC30113-Certificate III in Early Childhood Education and Care provides you with the knowledge and skills required by child care workers across a range of early childhood education settings.
+Start a rewarding career in the booming child care industry as a qualified Early Childhood Educator.

 CHC30113 Certificate III in Early Childhood Education and Care

 About this course

 Child Care Workers with a CHC30113-Certificate III in Early Childhood Education and Care qualification are able to implement an approved learning framework, support children’s well-being, learning, and development.
-Depending on the workplace, child care workers may work autonomously or under direct supervision.
+Depending on the workplace, Child Care Workers may work autonomously or under direct supervision.

 Is this career right for me?

 Do you enjoy helping people?
-Do you want to make a difference to the lives of children and their families?
+Do you want to make a difference in the lives of children and their families?